ONSdigital/ras-secure-message/API.md

 `GET /health/details`

-Returns more detailed information about secure message including some of the environment variables.
+Returns more detailed information about secure message including a number of environment variables.
 Bypasses all aspects of the JWT.

 ### Example JSON Response